-Akiko Kano (akikano@sophia.ac.jp) is a professor at Sophia University Junior College Division.
-She organizes the college's English service-learning programs, in which college students give English lessons at local elementary schools.
-As an educator and researcher, she focuses on second language acquisition and English education for young learners.
-She is the author of nationally authorized textbooks, dictionaries, and many books for elementary and middle school.
+Akiko Kano is a professor at Sophia University Junior College Division.
+She organizes the college's English service-learning programs in which college students give English lessons at local elementary schools.
+As an educator and researcher, she focuses on second language acquisition and English education for young learners, and is the author of nationally authorized textbooks, dictionaries, and many books for elementary and middle school. kikhano@sophia.ac.jp

-Timothy Gould (tgould@eagle.sophia.ac.jp) is an associate professor at Sophia University Junior College Division.
+Timothy Gould is an associate professor at Sophia University Junior College Division.
 His research focuses on the second language acquisition of English by Japanese learners.
-He was a participant on the JET Programme in the 1990s.
+He was a participant on the JET Programme in the 1990s. < tgould@eagle.sophia.ac.jp >

-Atsuko Nakazawa is a part-time instructor at Sophia University Junior College Division, teaching subjects related to teaching English to Japanese young learners.
-She has more than 17 years of experience in teaching English to children of various ages and levels.
+Atsuko Nakazawa is a part-time instructor at Sophia University Junior College Division, teaching subjects related to Teaching English to Japanese young learners.
+She has over 17 years of experience in teaching English to children of various ages and levels.
 Her strength is that she has been involved in English education in a variety of positions, such as Japanese ALT, advisor for ALTs and homeroom teachers, and Japanese teacher of English.